-SW Trails has been successful in getting things done: either by direct volunteer action or by working to get the Portland city government to focus on trails projects.
+SW Trails has been successful in getting things done: either by direct volunteer action or by working with the Portland city government to move forward on trails projects.
+Click on any of the points in the map below for details about the various projects completed by our volunteers:

 Our ongoing work includes: conducting volunteer-led, monthly walks around SW Portland, hosting work parties to build and repair trails in the SWTrails network; working with city government to advocate for safer trails, crossings, road shoulders and sidewalks throughout SW Portland.